Muthu-Mathiyazhagan/global-information-tracker/README.md

-We will be having an Git && Command Line session at 11.50 AM today.
+We will be having an Git && Command Line session today.
 Please join the session using the below link, Topics to be covered :
-Tagging
-Browsing History using VS Code
-BRANCHING && MERGING
-what is Branching ?
-Get a repository
-Working with branches
-Comparing Branches
 Stashing
-Merging
+Merge Conflicts
+Merge Tool (Ignore)
+Undoing a Faulty merge
-Fast Forward Merge
+Squash Merge
-Three way merge
-Viewing Merged && Unmerged Branches
+Rebasing
+Cherry Picking
+Picking file from another Branch

 https://meet.google.com/qav-skzo-day